The Philobiblon: Bibliography

 Originally written in 1345, the Philobiblon has been printed numerous times since.
-The first printing was in Cologne in 1473, the second at Speyer in 1483, and then the third in Paris in 1500.
-Nearly a hundred years would pass before it was printed again in England by Thomas James, Bodley's Librarian, in 1599.
+The first printing was in Cologne in 1473, the second at Speyer in 1483, and the third in Paris in 1500.
+Nearly a hundred years passed before it was printed again in England by Thomas James, Bodley's Librarian, in 1599.
 It was then printed in Germany again in 1610, 1614, and 1674.
 These editions relied upon the original Cologne edition of 1473.
 Later, in 1703, it was printed by J. A. Schmidt in a supplement for a treatise on libraries.
 It was then printed in English anonymously in 1832.
 Later, a French translation, along with the Latin text, appeared in 1856.
 It was first printed in the United States in 1861.
 Since 1888, it has been reprinted nearly twenty times.
 The edition of 1888 (London: Kegan Paul, Trench, & Co.) was the work of Ernest C. Thomas who spent 15 years establishing the text and translating it into English.
 His translation was published again in London in 1902 by Alexander Moring.